Alexisvt/flutter-snippets/README.md

 ![snippets in action](assets/flutter-snippet-sample.gif)

-A set of helpful widget snippets for day to day Flutter development
+A set of helpful Flutter and Dart snippets for day to day Flutter development.

 ## Features